Save money and help the Centre

 Payment is only by Standing Order and with the intention of continuing for a minimum of 12 months.

-This card is intended for those who are doing our Foundation Programme.
-It includes all the Foundation Programme activities at the Centre as well as everything that is included in the Loyalty Card.
+This card is intended for those who are doing our Teacher Training Programme.
+It includes all the TTP activities at the Centre as well as everything that is included in the Loyalty Card.

 Waged £35 per month; Unwaged £25 per month